mmiranda222/.statsuite/content/changelog/_index.md

 Several tasks remain to be done for providing some of the messages with more comprehensive, non-technical descriptions of the cause, and descriptions of the possible remedy solutions in case of failure.
 - [dotstatsuite-core-data-access#15](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/15) **Stress testing** of NSI and Transfer for upload and download.
 See the test report [here](https://community.oecd.org/docs/DOC-166958).

-Minor changes:
+patch changes:
-- [dotstatsuite-core-data-access#36](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/36) *(Test)* Create a nuget for shared test classes and unit test sample files.
-- [dotstatsuite-core-transfer#55](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/55) *(DevOps)* Latest docker image misses the localization.json in a config folder.
-- [dotstatsuite-core-data-access#33](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/33) (*Refactoring*) Refactor SdmxObservationReader & ObservationValidator.

-Bug fixes:

 - [dotstatsuite-core-transfer#49](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/49) Import from URL (of SDMX web service) doesn't work anymore.
 - [dotstatsuite-core-transfer#47](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/47) Wrong row id in the data transfer error log.
 - [dotstatsuite-core-data-access#32](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/32) SdmxObservationReader writes dimensions into db with wrong order when order of dimensions in serieskey do not match structure.
 - [dotstatsuite-core-transfer#4](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/4) Issues when importing data from SDMX-ML files (*Eurostat issue ID SDMXRI-1093*).
+- [dotstatsuite-core-data-access#36](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/36) *(Test)* Create a nuget for shared test classes and unit test sample files.
+- [dotstatsuite-core-transfer#55](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/55) *(DevOps)* Latest docker image misses the localization.json in a config folder.
+- [dotstatsuite-core-data-access#33](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/issues/33) (*Refactoring*) Refactor SdmxObservationReader & ObservationValidator.

 ---